KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 As you can probably see, it would still have a long way to go before it would become a really GOOD launching autopilot.
 Think about the following features you could add yourself as you become more familiar with **kOS**:

 - You could change the steering logic to make a more smooth gravity turn by constantly adjusting the pitch in the HEADING according to some math formula.
 The example shown here tends to create a "too high" launch that's a bit inefficient.
-- You could complete the launching script by making sure once the vessel breaks the atmosphere it actually makes a circular orbit rather than just stopping after 70000m and coasting.
 - This script just stupidly leaves the throttle at max the whole way.
 You could make it more sophisticated by adjusting the throttle as necessary to avoid high gee forces.
-- With more sophisticated staging checks, the script could be made to work with solid fuel engines as well.
-- With even more sophisticated checks, the script could be made to work with fancy staging methods like asaparagus.
+- This script does not attempt to circularize.
+With some simple checks of the time to apoapsis and the orbital velocity, you can execute a burn that circularizes your orbit.
-- Using the PRINT AT command, you can make fancier status readouts in the termainl window as the script runs.
+- Using the PRINT AT command, you can make fancier status readouts in the terminal window as the script runs.